SunJacques/Bomberman-MCTS/README.md

 3. **Opponent Trapping**: Place bombs to limit opponent movement
 4. **Safe Distance**: Stay away from bombs and anticipate chain reactions
 5. **Strategic Positioning**: Use walls for protection and trap opponents in corners

-## License

-MIT License

-## Acknowledgments

-This project was inspired by the classic Bomberman game and implements MCTS as described in academic literature.